aqlaboratory/openfold-3/README.md

 run_openfold predict --query_json=examples/example_inference_inputs/ubiquitin_query.json
 ```

 More information on how to customize your inference prediction can be found at our documentation home at https://openfold-3.readthedocs.io/en/latest/.
-More examples for inputs and outputs can be found at (TODO: Add hugging face examples directory here)
+More examples for inputs and outputs can be found on [huggingface](https://huggingface.co/OpenFold/OpenFold3/tree/main/examples/common_examples)

 ## Benchmarking

-OpenFold3-preview performs competitively with the state of the art in open source protein structure prediction, while being the only model to match AlphaFold3 on monomeric RNA structures.
+OpenFold3-preview performs competitively with the state of the art in open source biomolecular structure prediction, while being the only model to match AlphaFold3's performance on monomeric RNA structures.

 **Preliminary results:**